 Finding out the weather forecast for your upcoming destination looks grey and rainy should never be an issue.
 Here in the Northern part of Spain, we are used to always try to make the most out of our gorgeous land.
 That’s why we’d love to encourage everyone to visit this region no matter the climate.

 A few days back we visited Gijón, a city by the Cantabric Sea in the green and beautiful Asturias.
 After spending a few days getting close and personal with some funny weather conditions; we thought we should share with you a few plans and things to do in Gijón that will make you enjoy the city rain or shine.

 - 15 ideas to live Gijón to the fullest

-- 1. Start the day with the right foot
+- 1. Start the day on the right foot

 - 2. Get a sweetness overdose